 In Paris, the French Vanillekipferl invasion started around 1839 when an Austrian army officer named August Zang moved to France and established his own bakery, called the Parisian Rue de Richelieu.
 The French version is flakier.

 The ingredients for the Vanillekipferl are similar to those used for other kinds of sugar cookies.
 They include sugar, flour, vanilla, butter and eggs, plus a leavening agent.
 Ground nuts are also used for flavouring; the most commonly used nuts for these biscuits are hazelnuts and almonds.
+In these biscuits among the functional properties of sugar in biscuits, sugar has also a decorative role.
 For the sweet taste, powdered sugar is dusted on top, while other people dip the cookies into melted chocolate.
 The crescent shape gives these cookies their distinctive characteristic.